-We develop a model wherein a reputation for prosecutorial malfeasance reduces the willingness of witnesses to cooperate with prosecutors.
+We develop a model wherein concerns about prosecutor quality reduce the willingness of witnesses to cooperate with prosecutors.
 This causes an increase in the crime rate and in wrongly-convicted innocent defendants.
 Because citizens are taxpayers and may be victims, perpetrators, witnesses, or falsely-accused defendants, they care about the prosecutor's quality.
 They update beliefs about this quality based on the disposition of cases.
-If the prosecutor's believed quality falls below a threshold, then a majority of voters choose to replace the prosecutor with a challenger, in expectation of reform.
+If the prosecutor's believed quality falls below a threshold, then a majority of voters chooses to replace the prosecutor with a challenger, in expectation of reform.
 We compare the majority's choice with that of a social planner.
+(JEL D82, K42)